symfony-si/symfony-docs-sl/components/http_foundation/sessions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 PHP's session management requires the use of the ``$_SESSION`` super-global,
-however, this interferes somewhat with code testability and encapsulation in a
+however, this interferes somewhat with code testability and encapsulation in an
 OOP paradigm.
-To help overcome this, Symfony2 uses 'session bags' linked to the
+To help overcome this, Symfony2 uses *session bags* linked to the
-session to encapsulate a specific dataset of 'attributes' or 'flash messages'.
+session to encapsulate a specific dataset of attributes or flash messages.

 This approach also mitigates namespace pollution within the ``$_SESSION``
 super-global because each bag stores all its data under a unique namespace.